Understanding Business Meal Deductions for Tax Breaks

 • Business meal expenses must be separated from entertainment expenses, which are no longer tax-deductible under the Tax Cuts and Jobs Act.

-Additionally, you should note the name of the person you were with and the business purpose of the meal on the receipt.
+Additionally, employees should note the name of the person they were with and the business purpose of the meal on the receipt.
 Using a credit card for payment can provide clear proof of the expense.

 However, a written or oral statement with specific information and supporting evidence may be required if complete records are unavailable.

-Business travel meals incurred while traveling away from your tax home for business purposes are deductible.
+Business travel meals incurred while traveling away from home for business purposes are deductible.
 As of December 29, 2020, a temporary 100% deduction is available for these meals.
 All meal expenses incurred during business travel are now fully deductible.
-To qualify as business travel, you must travel outside the general location of your business, outside city limits, and spend at least one night away from your tax home.
+To qualify as business travel, employees must travel outside the general location of the business, outside city limits, and spend at least one night away from their tax home.

 Are there any meals that can be fully deducted?